skeeley/Calcium_likelihoods/README.md

 # Calcium_likelihoods

 Highest level function to run is the Jupiter notebook.
 Should be able to load the environment file environment.yml.
-Code to important environment variable in python is
+Code to important environment variable in conda is

 ```
 conda env create -f environment.yml